GDRCode/verkada-api-go/README.md

 ## Maintenance, Bug Fixes, and Feature Requests

 The client package implements all Verkada public API methods as of August 2025.
-Tracking API updates and bug fixes done on a best effort basis.
+It is a personal project and is not officially affiliated with, endorsed by, or supported by Verkada Inc. Tracking API updates and bug fixes will be done on a best-efforts basis.